 Candidates aspiring to join Police Scotland as a Police Officer require to be physically active and already maintain a fit and healthy lifestyle.
 When attending your fitness assessment we would expect a candidate to be at the peak of their physical fitness, having prepared in advance of the assessment.

-Candidates will be assessed over a mile and a half run or during inclement weather, a multi-stage shuttle run (MSSR).
-During the fitness assessment we will consider your weekly fitness routine, overall fitness level, effort applied, timed run and recovery period.
-Joining Police Scotland is a highly competitive recruitment journey, so candidates require to give the very best account of themselves to progress further.
+Joining Police Scotland is a highly competitive recruitment journey, so candidates are required to give the very best account of themselves to progress further.

 During this day, held at one of our selection centre, you'll undertake several exercises which are specifically designed to allow you to showcase your strengths and demonstrate your potential to be a police constable in Police Scotland :